arunvignesh15/DataScienceChallenge/README.md

   <img src="./grafana_1.png">
 </p>

-* Click the `Dashboard` option and you can see `Services` option at right side.
-Click the `Services`, a `FastAPI Dashboard` option will appear.
+* Click the `Dashboard` option and you can see the `Services` option on the right side.
+Click the `Services`, and a `FastAPI Dashboard` option will appear.
 Click on that.

 <p align="center">
   <img src="./grafana_2.png">
 </p>

-* As a result you can able to view the Grafana Dashboard which is montioring our Fast API service will be visible.
+* As a result you can able to view the Grafana Dashboard which is monitoring our Fast API service will be visible.

 <p align="center">
   <img src="./grafana_3.png">
 </p>

-## How would you enchanced the given data?
+## How would you enhance the given data?

-For enchancement i have used Image processing technique to the user uploaded image.
-At first i have identified the bold characters fom the image and removed from the user uploaded image, then later on i have appplied the below techiques
+For enhancement, I have used an Image processing technique for the user-uploaded image.
+At first, I identified the bold characters from the image and removed them from the user-uploaded image, then later on I applied the below techniques.

 * Threshold
 * GaussianBlur